temporalio/documentation/docs/glossary.md

 #### Nexus Service

-A Nexus Service is a named collection of arbitrary-duration Nexus Operations that provide an API contract suitable for sharing across team boundaries.
+A Nexus Service is a named collection of arbitrary-duration Nexus Operations that provide a microservice contract suitable for sharing across team and application boundaries.
-Nexus Services are registered with a Temporal Worker that is listening on the target Namespace and Task Queue for an Endpoint.
+Nexus Services are registered with a Temporal Worker that is polling a Nexus Endpoint's target Namespace and Task Queue.

 <!-- _Tags: [term](/tags/term), [explanation](/tags/explanation)_ -->